Define your workflow in TOML

 If you want the full technical details#

-See Architecture & Design for in-depth documentation of the DAG engine, environment system, .oxoflow format specification, web API, and Venus pipeline.
+See Architecture & Design for in-depth documentation of the DAG engine, environment system, .oxoflow format specification, and web API.

 Quick Example#